 Read in Detail: How Much is a Motherboard?

 Micro ATX – aka mATX – Budget Friendly

-mATX is considered as the budget friendly form factor.
+mATX is considered the budget-friendly form factor.

 Mini ITX – For Compact PC Builds

 Mini ITX motherboards are the most miniature commercial motherboards you can build a PC with.

 There are more minor still form factors such as Nano-ITX and Pico-ITX, but you need to build a conventional PC with them.
 They are more specialized.